-Realised gains and losses on investments carried at fair value are calculated as the difference between net sales proceeds and purchases price, on an average cost basis.
+Realised gains and losses on investments carried at fair value are calculated as the difference between the book cost (purchase price plus any capital expenditure incurred) and the net sales proceeds (sale price less costs).

 Properties are valued on a quarterly basis by an independent external valuer, who report the fair value of our assets in line with RICS standards.
 The difference between book cost and fair value is recalculated quarterly and the movement reflected through unrealised gains or losses.